How to Create a Marketing Calendar to Save You Time & Keep You Focused

 - An immediate post on each social media network: Link to the blog post to get people bouncing to your house and not the social media network's house

-- A later post on each social media network: Re-share content to get maximum life out of your efforts, really good blog posts can be shared on a monthly basis – yes!
+- A later post on each social media network: Re-share content to get the maximum life out of your efforts, really good blog posts can be shared on a monthly basis - yes!

 - Multiple bite-sized posts on each social media network: Break down the content of a blog post and see if there are any bite-size bits you can use for a social media post

 Remember to pepper your social media posts with variety, by including various kinds of updates.
 Here are some examples of the kinds of posts you can pop on your marketing calendar:

 - Links to your blog posts & email newsletters